 In principle, it might be possible to produce apparent banding due to non-linearities, drop-outs, etc., in ways that might not be immediately obvious once data is dedispersed.
 Hence, we looked in some detail at our data.

 We started with possible problems with the data.
-First, we ruled out that the banding and drifting effect is due to saturation, by verifying that the raw VDIF data for the time around the upper drifting pulse.
-We find that both the real and imaginary parts of the channel samples, of both polarizations and for all samples, have probability distributions that are approximately the same before, during, and after the sweep of the pulse (see Fig.~\ref{figure:dispersed}).
-Other non-linear effects also seem unlikely, as the banding is also seen where the pulse is weaker and possible non-linear effect thus less strong: at high frequency (for pulses $f$ and $h$; which arrives before the brighter lower-frequency signal due to dispersion), and during the scattering tail (which arrives after the bright peak).
+First, we ruled out that the banding and drifting effect is due to saturation, by verifying that the raw VDIF data for the time around the upper drifting pulse are not saturated: We find that both the real and imaginary parts of the channel samples, of both polarizations and for all samples, have probability distributions that are approximately the same before, during, and after the sweep of the pulse (see Fig.~\ref{figure:dispersed}).
+Other non-linear effects also seem unlikely, as the banding is also seen where the pulse is weaker and possible non-linear effect thus less strong: e.g., at high frequency for pulses $f$ and $h$ (where signals arrive before the brighter low-frequency signals due to dispersion), and in the scattering tail for all pulses (which arrives after the bright peaks).
 We also looked for drop-outs in time, which in the dedispersed time stream might show up as bands\footnote{ Any ``bands'' induced by time variability in the observed data would drift upwards slightly in the dedispersed data.
 Given the dispersion measure of $\sim\!57{\rm pc/cm^{3}}$ of the Crab, however, the expected drift rate of $\sim\!0.19{\rm\,MHz/ms}$ at $450\,$MHz is far smaller than the drift rates shown by some of our banded pulses.}.
 We found no such drop-outs (see Fig.~\ref{figure:dispersed}).
 Finally, since some giant pulses are strongly polarized and the intensity spectra might be affected by polarization leakage, we confirmed that the spacing of none of the bands matches that expected from the known Faraday rotation.

 Beyond the individual time segments, we also checked for possible longer term problems with the instrumental response using data recorded close in time to each banded pulse.
 In Figure~\ref{figure:neighbours}, we compare the dynamic spectra of the three banded pulses with the next brightest pulse near each (at most 5\,s away), and with the sum of all pulses near it (within a 30\,s window centered on the pulse).
 One sees that the neighbouring pulses do not share the bands, indicating that the bands are intrinsic to each pulse.